httpwg/http-extensions/draft-ietf-httpbis-header-structure.md

 #### Parsing a Parameterized Member from Text {#parse-param}

-Given an ASCII string input_string, return an token with an ordered map of parameters. input_string is modified to remove the parsed value.
+Given an ASCII string input_string, return a member (either a list of items, or a single item) with an ordered map of parameters. input_string is modified to remove the parsed value.

 1. If the first character of input_string is "(", let member be the result of running Parsing an Inner List ({{parse-innerlist}}) with input_string.
 2. Else, let member be the result of running Parsing an Item ({{parse-item}}) with input_string.